 Here are some more Singapore-specific and regional resources to check out:

 1. Foodscape Pages is an independent online publication in Singapore.
 They put out insightful perspectives on food production, particularly in relation to the environment and people.
-More recently, they have partnered with Kontinentalist on a community writing workshop series on the topic of seed diversity.
+More recently, they organised a Community Writing Workshop for the second issue of The Sauce journazine, and are collaborating with Kontinentalist to produce a bioregional seed map to surface stories of seed saving in our region.

 2. Habitat Collective SG is a community that holds events on topics ranging from permaculture to food gardens.
 Recently, they launched an Instagram series about seeds and soil!
 Check them out at @habitatcollective.sg.